dotintent/react-native-ble-plx/README.md

 **2.0.2**
 - Updated MultiplatformBleAdapter to version 0.1.7.
 - Added support for BleMulator
-- Remove destroying of client upon catalystInstanceDestroy.
+- Removed destroying of client upon catalystInstanceDestroy.
 - Updated CI to RN 0.63.3

 [All previous changes](CHANGELOG.md)